Does “Above the Fold” Matter Anymore?

 What Does “Above the Fold” Mean?

-The term “above the fold” refers to newspaper design, where the content above the fold in the paper could be seen from newsstands, making it the most important part of the design.
+The term “above the fold” originally referred to newspaper design, where the content above the fold in the paper could be seen from newsstands, making it the most important part of the design.

 How to Design “Above the Fold”

-When first approaching a website or landing page design you need to first figure out the screen size used by most of your users use to know what’s above and below the fold.
+When approaching a website or landing page design, you need to figure out the screen size most of your users use to know what’s above and below the fold.
 This information can be found in Google Analytics or another analytics tool.
-Knowing the screen size that the majority of your visitors use to view your site allows you to design a site that works the best for the majority of your users.
-This content seen within a user’s screen when a page first loads is now considered content “above the fold”.
+Knowing the screen size most visitors use to view your site allows you to design a site that works best for most users.

-The most important thing to keep in mind when designing above the fold is to keep this area clear and concise.
+The most important thing when designing above the fold is to keep this area clear and concise.
 The best design does not try to cram everything above the fold – keep in mind that interested users are going to scroll to find additional information.
-Scrolling has become common, and you should design with that expectation in mind.

 Does Your Form Have to Be Above the Fold?

-For example, if you’re looking to purchase a house, you will want to read through all the details of the home and see pictures before you’re willing to book an appointment to see the home.
-On the other side of things, if someone is looking for a handyman to come give an estimate on a project, your booking form can be above the fold because the user needs less information and is more likely to want to fill out the form sooner.
+For example, if you’re looking to purchase a house, you’ll want to read through all the details of the home and see pictures before you’re willing to book an appointment to see it.
+On the other side of things, if someone is looking for a handyman to give an estimate on a project, your booking form can be above the fold because the user needs less information and is more likely to want to fill out the form sooner.

 Modern Designers for Modern Audiences

-We’ve been around for more than 20 years, meaning we’ve been rolling with the changes of website design for a while.
+We’ve been around for more than 20 years, meaning we’ve been rolling with the changes in website design for a while.
 From re-platforming your existing site or creating a new digital identity, Oneupweb can help with a range of professional marketing services tailored to your needs.